Brucheion/Brucheion/README.md

 ## Install

-To Install Brucheion simply download the repository.
-Depending on the operating system you want to test Brucheion on, you may need to recompile the binary file.
-Compiling on linux for a 64 bit linux the Terminal you may use: `env GOOS=linux GOARCH=amd64 go build` See this overview explanation of [How To Build Go Executables for Multiple Platforms](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04).
+To install Brucheion simply obtain an official release from your Brucheion distribution channels.
+The release will contain a binary file that will likely run on your operating system.
+If your operating system isn't supported you will need to compile it on your machine.
+Compiling on linux for a 64 bit linux the Terminal you may use: `env GOOS=linux GOARCH=amd64 make build`.
+See this overview explanation of [How To Build Go Executables for Multiple Platforms](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04).

 ## Usage